What is Covid-19 Brain Fog & How Can You Recover?

 The good news is that the vast majority of patients with post-COVID-19 brain fog recover completely over the course of 6 to 9 months.
 There is a small segment of patients of all ages that experience brain fog persistently for up to 2 years (as of the time of blog post).
 Patients with pre-existing dementia or mild cognitive impairment are less likely to recover fully.
 While there is no cure and no breakthrough treatment that can speed post-COVID-19 recovery, there is much a person can do to maximize the chances of fuller recovery.
 This involves analyzing your lifestyle habits and discarding the ones hindering recovery and implementing ones that promote brain and nerve healing.

-Things you can do to minimize your post-COVID-19 brain fog:
+Things you can do to minimize brain fog

 - Quit tobacco use – smokers will never recover as fully as they might if they were to quit.